Seeing the schema: TypeDB's approach to graph visualization

 TypeDB’s visualizer shows your schema – the type system that defines your domain.
 What entity types exist?
 What relation types connect them?
 How does your model organize?
 When you click employment, you’re not seeing John’s job – you’re seeing how employment relations are structured across your entire domain, what roles they define, what types they connect.

 Property graphs made deliberate tradeoffs.
 Binary edges are simpler to implement and reason about.
 Flat labels are more flexible than inheritance hierarchies.
-For many domains, these work well.
-But for complex domains with frequent n-ary relationships and deep type hierarchies, the modeling workarounds accumulate – and they often show up in visualization.
+For many domains, these work well, but for complex domains with frequent n-ary relationships and deep type hierarchies, the modeling workarounds accumulate – and they often show up in visualization.

 TypeDB has first-class n-ary relations and a type system that distinguishes entities, relations, and attributes.
 The schema visualizer leverages this structure.